 Few side effects have been noted in the studies, some experience soft stools and upset stomachs.
 There have also been increases in the total blood platelet count, but values have remained within the normal clinical range.

 The toxicity and LD50 ratios for GHRP2 also look good and therefore when used within its normal clinical dose ranges should not present any problems.

-GHRP2 can be taken up to 10ml first thing in the AM.
-This may be advocated when the patient needs to significantly raise their GH levels to achieve results as achieved in the study mentioned above.
-However once levels and results are confirmed, the daily maintenance dose is recommended at 4ml.
+GHRP2 can be taken up to 10 ml first thing in the morning.
+These dose levels can be advocated when the patient needs to significantly raise their GH levels to achieve results, (as achieved in the study mentioned above).
+However, once levels and results are confirmed, the daily maintenance dose is recommended at 4 ml daily.

 *A phase III, randomized, open label, placebo controlled clinical study to evaluate the efficacy and safety of GHRP2 for the treatment of age related changes in form, function and quality of life in healthy subjects.
 Date on file, ProSoma FLA, 2 March, 2012.